"Learn how to see. Realize that everything connects to everything else."

 Leonardo da Vinci

 All our work is done as naturally as possible, keeping nature's intentions in mind.
-During our seven seasons of growing vegetables, herbs and flowers, we have come to understand the importance of having plenty of natural diversity.
+During our eight seasons of growing vegetables, herbs and flowers, we have come to understand the importance of having plenty of natural diversity.
 We love native plants for their beauty, health-giving properties and for their ability to attract pollinating insects to our gardens.
-For example, the different shapes and colors of the Cup Plants, Monarda, Yarrow, Anise Hyssop, Penstemon, Echincea and Liatris draw honey bees, native bees, syrphid flies and butterflies, just to name a few.
+For example, the different shapes and colors of the Cup Plants, Monarda, Yarrow, Anise Hyssop, Penstemon, Echincea and Liatris draw honey bees, native bees, syrphid flies, bumble bees and butterflies, just to name a few.
 Our gardens are surrounded by Goldenrod, Mugwort (Artemesia), and Milkweed, all of which provide natural habitat for wildlife, especially host-specific insects.
-In addition, we have dozens of fruit trees and all kinds of culinary and medicinal herbs that provide a haven for all kinds of insects.
+In addition, we have dozens of fruit trees and all kinds of culinary and medicinal herbs that provide havens for all kinds of insects.

 We do not use any insecticides or synthetic fertilizers.
 Having come to appreciate that the soil is a living medium teeming with life, we do not even till our soil.
 Instead, we use a no-till method by building our new garden beds on top of cardboard, which we then layer with different kinds of organic materials such as leaf mulch, straw, grass clippings, kitchen scraps and top with around six inches of good-quality compost so we can immediately direct sow seeds or transplant seedlings.
-We continually fortify our existing beds with compost, kelp meal, azomite, greensand and organic chicken and horse manure.
+We continually fortify our existing beds with compost, kelp meal, azomite, greensand and organic chicken, cow and horse manure.